 What is an “art binder”?
 Well, it’s just this: A 3 ring binder filed with 100 sheet protectors.

-The whole thing cost me less than $5 and it is his pride and joy.
-I started it last year and it’s only half full (you can put two pages in each sheet protector).
+The whole thing cost me less than $5, and it is his pride and joy.
+I started it last year, and it’s only half full (you can put two pages in each sheet protector).
 He sits down and reads it to his sister.
 Shows it to guests.
-The plan was to have him decorate the binder too but he didn’t want to do that, so it’s just a plain binder full of his special drawings and papers.
-When it gets full he has already been warned that he will have to choose what to take out in order to put new items in.
+The plan was to have him decorate the binder too, but he didn’t want to do that, so it’s just a plain binder full of his special drawings and papers.
+When it gets full, he has already been warned that he will have to choose what to take out to put new items in.

 Some projects are just so cute and/or so good we love them and don’t want to lose them.
-We take a picture of them (of course, you are sensing a trend by now I am sure!)
+We take a picture of them (of course, you are sensing a trend now, I am sure!)
 Some of them go on loan to my husband’s cubicle at work.
-If they are seasonal they are hung around the house until the season is over.
+If they are seasonal, they are hung around the house until the season is over.
 Then they are all stored in one of these:

 Notes for Parents

-Now that everything is in its place, I bet you are wondering what do you do with all those photos?
+Now that everything is in its place, I bet you are wondering what you do with all those photos?
 I upload all those photos to our Families Shutterfly Share site.
 On our site, there is a separate page for all of my son’s artwork.
-Each page on a Shutterfly’s share site is customizable and you can have different sections etc. Currently, I have one for art that is set up as a slide show where everyone can watch what he makes and I have a separate album for school work.
-I have also made photo books around a theme with the kid’s photos that they love to look at.
+Each page on a Shutterfly’s share site is customizable, and you can have different sections, etc. Currently, I have one for art set up as a slide show where everyone can watch what he makes, and I have a separate album for school work.
+I have also made photo books around a theme with the kids’ photos they love to look at.

 Hopefully, some of my tips and ideas will help you keep from being buried in school paperwork too!